Challenge / Goal

 - Taking the buses into use and monitoring performance

-Citizens will be engaged in the form of awareness-raising – citizens will be informed of the benefits of gas buses and how the use of gas buses will affect their living environment (less noise, less particulates, less GHG emissions etc.).
+Citizens will be engaged in the form of awareness-raising.
+In this way, citizens will be informed of the benefits of biogas buses and how the use of these buses will affect their living environment (less noise, less particulates, less greenhouse gas emissions etc.).
 The possibilities and benefits of the new route network will also be communicated while promoting the use of public transport.

 move passengers with gas driven bus